Ulm-IQO/qudi-core/docs/setup/installation.md

 > For this most common use-case we recommend installing `qudi-core` directly from the Python Package
 > Index (PyPI) and installing the measurement module addons from source in development mode.
 > This enables you to fiddle with your measurement code later on and have the `qudi-core` installed
-> as stable version that can be maintained via `pip` and the PyPI in a user-fiendly way known from
+> as stable version that can be maintained via `pip` and the PyPI in a user-friendly way known from
 > other Python packages.

 > **⚠ WARNING:**